-Ohio minimum wage violations for tipped employees
+Tipped employee minimum wage violations

 The FLSA and Ohio law protect employees who complain of overtime pay or minimum wage violations.
 Employers may nor retaliate against employees who make such a complaint.
 Unlawful retaliation takes many forms, including firing, suspension, demotion, cutting hours, harassment, and other negative actions at work.
 For a more detailed discussion about protection from retaliation, visit our whistleblower and retaliation page.

 What are the damages in overtime pay cases?

 If your employer violates the minimum wage or unpaid overtime laws, the employer can’t just “make it right” by simply paying what you were owed in the first place.
 Under the FLSA and Ohio wage laws, an employer who fails to pay minimum wage may be required to pay up to three times the amount of unpaid wages, in addition to the employee’s attorneys’ fees.
 If an employer fails to pay overtime, employees can recover up to twice the amount of unpaid overtime (at the time-and-a-half rate), and their attorneys’ fees.